Plan Your Visit to Golden, CO

 Learn how to pan for gold and identify gems and minerals at the Mines Museum of Earth Science.

-Climb indoors at Earth Treks Golden, Colorado’s premier indoor rock climbing and bouldering gym with 300 roped routes up 45-foot high walls.
+Climb indoors at Movement Golden, Colorado’s premier indoor rock climbing and bouldering gym with 300 roped routes up 45-foot high walls.

 Walk the level trail along Clear Creek, crossing bridges back and forth over the rushing river.

 Feed the chickens at an old 1880's riverside farm and homestead at the Golden History Park.

 Golden is the closest “mountain town” to Denver, and as such it has developed into an outdoor recreation paradise with all Colorado forms of recreation available nearby.
 Here are some suggested itineraries.